PKP class EW51

-EW51 (earlier series 91 000/92 000, then E400/E500, then E93, then E51) is a three-car electric multiple unit, produced by the Lilpop, Rau and Loewenstein plants in Warsaw (mechanical parts of motor cars), H. Cegielski Spółka Akcyjna in Poznań and L. Zieleniewski in Sanok (driving and middle trailers) in the years 1936–1939.
+EW51 (originally series 91 000/92 000, later on E400/E500, E93, and E51) was a three-car electric multiple unit, produced by the Lilpop, Rau i Loewenstein plants in Warsaw (mechanical parts of motor cars), H. Cegielski Spółka Akcyjna in Poznań and L. Zieleniewski in Sanok (control cars and trailer cars) in the years 1936–1939.
 Electrical equipment was supplied by English Electric.
 The units were intended for suburban traffic in the Warsaw area.
 Before the war, the units had second- and third-class compartments.
 A total of 76 units were produced.
 Currently, the only surviving vehicle, EW51-36, is the property of the Museum Station in Warsaw.
 Restoration was completed in January 2019.

 Construction

 Following the electrification of the suburban railway in Warsaw, there was a need for new trains to operate on them.
 On August 2, 1933, an agreement was reached with British companies to supply electrical equipment for the future units.
 The chief designer of the mechanical parts of the locomotive was T. Owczarek.
 A prototype unit was produced in 1935 by Lilpop, Rau and Loewenstein and H. Cegielski.
 The electrical equipment was installed under the supervision of English specialists.

 The work on first units started in July 1936 and one was presented to the public during an exhibition in August 1936 at Pole Mokotowskie in Warsaw.
 The first train to enter revenue service ran on December 15, 1936.
-By the end of 1937, PKP had 60 units in service.
+By the end of 1937 the Polish State Railways (PKP) had 60 units in service.
 A further 16 units were ordered and built by 1939.

 The units were marked with the PKP service designation of ECmx (E: electric, C: third class, m: motor car with pantograph, x: four axle) and fleet numbers from 91 001 to 91 076.
 The trailer carriages were designated EBCbdxx and driving cars received EBCbdsxx, with numbers from 92 001 to 92 076.

-The units consisted of three carriages: a motor car, a trailer and a driving trailer, permanently coupled in operation and could only be separated in a workshop environment.
+The units consisted of three carriages: a motor car, a trailer and a non-powered control car, permanently coupled in operation and could only be separated in a workshop environment.
 The three-car units were equipped for multiple working and with automatic Scharfenberg couplers, up to three units (i.e. trains consisting of six or nine cars) could be coupled.
 The use of driver's cabs at both ends meant that the units could travel both ways without having to be turned around.